desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 relationship the child has with the parent.

-A typical situation is that the key is held by the child DNS operator; the communication thus often involes this entity.
+A typical situation is that the key is held by the child DNS operator; the communication thus often involves this entity.
 In addition, depending on the circumstances, it may also involve the Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).